Skip to content

 Lanternfly Identification

 The invasive spotted lanternflies have four nymphal stages before they molt into the winged creature you may recognize.
-In the first three stages, they are black with white spots and can be anywhere from around the size of a tick to about the size of a black bean, according to Jules Amanita, the spotted lanternfly field supervisor with the Virginia Department of Agriculture and Consumer Services.
+In the first three stages, they are black with white spots and can be anywhere from around the size of a tick to about the size of a black bean, said Jules Amanita, the spotted lanternfly field supervisor with the Virginia Department of Agriculture and Consumer Services.

 If you see a bug and you’re not sure if it’s a lanternfly or one of its lookalikes (at this stage, it may be mixed up with a boxelder bug or a milkweed bug), look at the angle at which it’s standing.
 While most bugs are parallel to the ground, lanternfly nymphs sit at about a 60-degree angle and walk at about a 30-degree angle.